GAIR-NLP/LIMI/README.md

-# LIMI: Less is More for Agentic Intelligence
+# LIMI: Less is More for Agency

 <p align="center">
   📄 <a href="https://arxiv.org/pdf/2502.03387" target="_blank">Paper</a> &nbsp; | &nbsp;